 - Pour the cookie mixture into a bowl and add the melted butter.
 Stir until thoroughly combined.

 - Coat a 9 inch springform pan with cooking spray.
 Press the cookie crust firmly into the bottom and sides of the pan.

 - Chill the crust for at least 30 minutes.

 - Place the cream cheese in the bowl of a mixer.
 Beat until smooth.

 - Add the vanilla and 3/4 cup sugar and beat until combined.

 - Add the heavy whipping cream to the cream cheese mixture.
 Using a mixer fitted with the whisk attachment, beat the mixture until stiff peaks form, 3-5 minutes.

-- Cover and chill for at least 6 hours or up to 2 days.
+- Cover and chill the cheesecake for at least 6 hours or up to 2 days.

 - To serve, remove side of springform pan.
-Garnish with additional whipped cream and oreos if desired.
+Garnish with additional whipped cream and chocolate shavings if desired.